 Sand Island WWTP: Process sewage sludge into fertilizer pellets using the Synagro process.
-In FY 10, about 29% was disposed at the landfill and 71% was reused.
-In FY 11, about 20% of the pellets were disposed at the landfill and about 80% was beneficially reused.
-In FY 12, approximately 12% of the product went to the landfill and about 88% of the product was reused.
-In FY 13, approximately 10% of the product went to the landfill and about 90% of the product was reused.
-In Calendar Year 14, approximately 7% of the product went to the landfill and about 93% of the product was reused.
+In FY 2011, about 20% of the pellets were disposed at the landfill and about 80% was beneficially reused.
+In FY 2012, approximately 12% of the product went to the landfill and about 88% of the product was reused.
+In FY 2013, approximately 10% of the product went to the landfill and about 90% of the product was reused.
+In calendar year 2014, approximately 7% of the product went to the landfill and about 93% of the product was reused.
+In calendar year 2015, approximately 3% of the product went to the landfill and about 97% of the product was reused.